 Q: What is a legal divorce?

 A: A divorce is a method of terminating a marriage contract between two individuals.
 From a legal standpoint, divorce will give each person the legal right to marry someone else, legally divide the couple's assets and debts, and determine the care and custody of their children.
-Each state addresses these issues differently, but there are some relatively uniform standards.
+Each state addresses these issues differently, but there are some relatively uniform standards for dissolving a marriage.

 Q: What is a no-fault divorce?

-A: Traditionally, divorce was granted on the basis of some marital misconduct such as adultery or physical abuse and the spouse who engaged in the misconduct was punished by receiving a smaller share of the marital property or by being denied custody of his or her children.
-In a no-fault divorce, however, both parties agree that there is no fault involved in the grounds for divorce.
-In fact, in no-fault divorce, any misconduct is irrelevant to the divorce proceedings, and a marriage can be terminated simply because the couples agree that the marriage is no longer salvageable.
+A: Traditionally, divorce was granted on the basis of some marital misconduct (such as adultery, abandonment or physical abuse) and the spouse who engaged in the misconduct was punished by receiving a smaller share of the marital property or by being denied custody of his or her children.
+In a no-fault divorce, however, both parties agree that the marriage ending is not the fault of either party; it is simply no longer salvageable.
+Misconduct isn't relevant to the divorce itself, though it could possibly play a role in the decision to award alimony or child custody.

 Q: What is a fault-based divorce?

-A: A fault-based divorce is one in which one party blames the other for the failure of the marriage by citing a legal wrong.
+A: Though many jurisdictions have moved on to a solely no-fault divorce system, there are some that still require an allegation of fault on the part of one spouse before a marriage can be dissolved.
+A fault-based divorce is one in which one party blames the other for the failure of the marriage by citing a legal wrong.
 Grounds for a fault-based divorce vary by state but typically include adultery, physical or mental cruelty, desertion, alcohol or drug abuse, insanity, impotence or infecting the other spouse with a venereal disease.

 Q: When parents can't reach an agreement on custody, what standards do courts use to decide with whom the children should live?

 A: When parents cannot reach an agreement regarding child custody, most courts try to decide custody based upon an analysis of what arrangement is in the best interests of the child.
-While statutes and standards differ from state to state, a best interests determination is usually reached by reviewing the parents' wishes, the mental and physical health of the parents, any history of domestic abuse, the child's age and attachment to the parent who has been the primary caretaker, and the child's wishes.
+While statutes and standards differ from state to state, a best interests determination is usually reached by reviewing the parents' wishes, the living arrangements of each party, the mental and physical health of the parents, any history of domestic abuse, the child's age and attachment to the parent who has been the primary caretaker, and the child's wishes (if he or she is of sufficient age and maturity to express a preference).

 Q: What impact should a child's age have on custody and visitation scheduling?

-A: Development experts generally agree that children of different ages have different needs regarding visitation scheduling.
-Experts generally recommend a visitation schedule based on a child's age, which may need adjustment for parents with either outstanding or limited parenting skills.
+A: Child psychology and development experts generally agree that children of different ages have different needs regarding child custody and visitation scheduling.
+Experts generally recommend a visitation schedule based on a child's age and his or her need for structure and stability, which may be adjusted as needed to account for differences in parenting skills.
 When parents enter into a shared parenting arrangement, a different schedule may be used.

 Q: Can I terminate visitation if I am not being paid the support I am owed?